The-Dawwctor/sempre/interactive/README.md

 # README

-This `interactive` package is the code for our paper *Naturalizing a programming language through interaction* (ACL 2017).
+This `interactive` package is the preliminary code for utilizing Natural Language Processing to control robots.
-A live demo is at [www.voxelurn.com](http://www.voxelurn.com).

-voxelurn is a language interface to a voxel world.
+NLP Robot Control (NRC) is a language interface to operational space robot control.
 This server handles commands used to learn from definitions, and other interactive queries.
-In this setting, the system begin with the dependency-based action language (`dal.grammar`), and gradually expand the language through interacting with it users.
+In this setting, the system begin with the dependency-based action language (`dal.grammar`), and gradually expand the language through interacting with the user.

 ## Overview of the components